NA session adjourned indefinitely as ruckus continues

 Protests and meetings continue

+Meanwhile, opposition leaders held a separate meeting in the opposition lobby of the Parliament House which was attended by Sharif, PPP Chairperson Bilawal Bhutto-Zardari, Jamiat Ulema-i-Islam-Fazl's (JUI-F) Maulana Asad Mahmood and others.
+The leaders discussed the proceedings of the House and agreed that Sharif should be able to finish his speech on the proposed budget.

-Earlier, PPP lawmakers protested outside the office of National Assembly Speaker Asad Qaiser for a second day over the non-issuance of production orders for Asif Ali Zardari, who is currently under the custody of the National Accountability Bureau..
+Earlier, PPP lawmakers protested outside the office of National Assembly Speaker Asad Qaiser for a second day over the non-issuance of production orders for Zardari.
 At the time of the protest, neither Qaiser nor Suri were present in their chambers.

 Speaking to journalists outside the speaker's office, PPP Senator Sherry Rehman accused the government of "paralysing its own parliamentary system".
 She said that as member of parliament, it was Zardari's right to attend the budget session and cast his vote.

-Meanwhile, PPP leader Khursheed Shah met Sharif in the opposition leader's chambers in the parliament and held discussions over the opposition's strategy for the ongoing budget session.
+PPP leader Khursheed Shah had also met Sharif in the opposition leader's chambers in the parliament and held discussions over the opposition's strategy for the ongoing budget session.

 The meeting was also attended by PML-N leaders Rana Sanaullah, Ayaz Sadiq, Rana Tanveer, Marriyum Aurangzeb, Khawaja Asif and Raja Zafarul Haq.